Grappling hook

-A grappling hook or grapnel is a device that typically has multiple hooks (known as claws or flukes) attached to a rope; it is thrown, dropped, sunk, projected, or fastened directly by hand to where at least one hook may catch and hold onto objects.
+A grappling hook or grapnel is a device that typically has multiple hooks (known as claws or flukes) attached to a rope or cable; it is thrown, dropped, sunk, projected, or fastened directly by hand to where at least one hook may catch and hold on to objects.
 Generally, grappling hooks are used to temporarily secure one end of a rope.
 They may also be used to dredge for submerged objects.

 The device was invented by the Romans in approximately 260 BC.
 The grappling hook was originally used in naval warfare to catch ship rigging so that it could be boarded.

 Design

 A common design has a central shaft with a hole ("eye") at the shaft base to attach the rope, and three or four equally spaced hooks at the end, arranged so that at least one is likely to catch on some protuberance of the target.
 Some modern designs feature folding hooks to resist unwanted attachment.
 Most grappling hooks are thrown by hand, but some used in rescue work are propelled by compressed air (e.g., the Plumett AL-52), line thrower, mortar, or a rocket.